 And a pandemic like this can make people very scared.
 They are not only fighting for their health, but they are struggling for their jobs and their careers.
 Thus, one of your priorities is to protect your employees and be there for them.

-Depending on the type of your business, it is possible that you have already adopted work from home policies.
+Depending on the type of your business, you may have already adopted work from home policies.
 If this is not the case, we encourage you to consider this.
-We already showed you that a business can function pretty well even in the crisis, and this will also help your employees stay safe and healthy.
+We already showed you that a business can function pretty well, even in the crisis, and this will also help your employees stay safe and healthy.

 If it is impossible, you should also cut out the non-essential travel and expenses.
 This will make this hard easier for the people, and thus less stressful too.